 It was a 2:30 p.m. flight- a little before my son’s nap time.
 He was 10 months then and as routine abiding as he was, I was confident that he would fall asleep in the flight.

-Well, as you may have guessed, things took a round turn and I ended up fighting an absolutely cranky yet excited infant, who didn’t give me even a minute to relax through the flight.
-There was shouting and crying and the constant pressure to keep him contained.
+Well, as you may have guessed, things took a sharp turn.
+Instead of a peaceful nap, I found myself trying to contain a cranky but excited toddler who didn’t give me a moment to relax.
+There was crying, shouting, and the constant pressure of keeping him entertained and comfortable throughout the flight.

 Although the incident now, only brings a smile to my face, I honestly went through a lot in that flight.
-I was flying alone and nobody offered to help (not help with the baby but a little help with luggage or seating or just some patience from fellow passengers etc).
+I was flying alone and nobody offered to help (not help with the baby but a little help with luggage or seating or just some patience from fellow passengers would have been appreciated).

 You could also book the flight at a time when you know he or she will be in a happy mood.
 Scheduling a flight around a nap time can lead to an overstimulated cranky situation, like the one I had to deal with.